Protosac/notebook/notes/thestack.md

 #### PostgreSQL

+Database.

 #### Django

 Django is a web development framework.
 Works very similarly to Ruby on Rails.
-It uses the ORM for database management and the traditional MVC model.
+It uses ORM for database management and something similar to the MVC model, but not quite.
 Read the documentation on it and the following tools:

-* django-suit
-* django-authtools
-* django-braces
-* django-compressor
-* django-positions
 * djangorestframework
-* djangorestframework-jwt
-* django-model-utils
-* django-filter
-* django-rest-swagger
-* django-suit-redactor
-* django-redis-cache
-* django-blog-zinnia
-* django-extensions
-* djrill
+* djrill (mandrill)

 #### Nginx